University of Oregon vs Eastern Oregon University

 The Verdict

-University of Oregon significantly outperforms Eastern Oregon University on financial ROI (68 vs 43).
-The 25-point gap reflects meaningfully better outcomes in earnings relative to cost.
-Unless Eastern Oregon University offers something compelling for your specific situation - a top program in your major, a full scholarship, or non-financial factors that matter to you - the data favors University of Oregon.
+On the money, this one isn't close: University of Oregon clearly outperforms Eastern Oregon University (68 vs 43), a 25-point gap driven by better earnings for what graduates paid.
+Unless Eastern Oregon University brings something that matters to you specifically - a standout program in your major, a full scholarship, or reasons beyond the money - the data points to University of Oregon.

 Want to personalize these numbers?